 Please confirm that no subjects were on T4 therapy.

-Response: We have included a paragraph on T4 therapy.
+Response: We have now included a paragraph on T4 therapy.
 Very few patients were on T4; their removal in the individual studies had no effect on the correlations; but they were too few to be analysed separately.

 The discussion is far too long (11 pages) and often repetitive and speculative.
 It should focus on the strengths and weaknesses of the approach and the potential relevance with only brief reference to “set point” theory, since this is speculative

-Response: We have adjusted and further referenced the Discussion, and in particular reduced repetition and the ‘set point’ discussion.Nevertheless we feel this subject has some importance as the set point concept is at the basis of the rationale used to justify the current dogma.
+Response: We have adjusted and further referenced the Discussion, and in particular reduced repetition and the ‘set point’ discussion (the latter by over a half).
+Nevertheless we feel this subject has some importance as the set point concept is at the basis of the rationale used to justify the current dogma.
 A concern of ours was the potential problem of some readersbeing resistant to the conclusions of our paper on the basis of conflict with a traditional understanding of thyroid regulation.
 Similarly we have addressed many of the previous explanations/dismissals of what apparently seemed at the time to be an aberrant result- i.e. the superiority of thyroid hormone levels.

-The discussion is thereby still far longer than seen in typical single issue papers.
+The discussion is thereby still longer than seen in typical single issue papers.

-However as this paper addresses a fundamental aspect of thyroid medicine its implications are broad.
+However, as this paper addresses a fundamental aspect of thyroid medicine its implications are broad.
 In the absence of any major rebuttal of our conclusions some of the principles of thyroid regulation, thyroid function testing and classification, and the research aspects of borderline thyroid function would appear to warrant re-consideration.Though we are prepared to edit the Discussion further as requested, we feel that these implications warrant introduction in our manuscript.We simultaneously wish to address any potential points of controversy in advance, and, indicate challenging implications.

 We have also included the additional material suggested below.